BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

     sudo apt install gettext
     # for archives in the toolchain repo
     sudo apt install unzip
+    # for creating an ubuntu image for the nao
+    sudo apt install pigz debootstrap
     ```

     ???
 "Optional Step (Cmake GUI)"